mckennalab/FlashFry/README.md

 header:
-64 bit magic value (long)
+- 64 bit magic value (long)
-64 bit version number (long)
+- 64 bit version number (long)
-64 bit number of bins (long)
+- 64 bit number of bins (long)

 bin lookup table:
-number of bins below, for each:
+- for the number of bins in the header:
-64 bit size of the this block in the file (in bytes, long) 64 bit offset of this block in the file (in bytes, long)
+  - 64 bit size of the this block in the file (in bytes, long)
+  - 64 bit offset of this block in the file (in bytes, long)

 within each block the following pattern repeats:
-1 64 bit long for the target sequence and count information (long) X 64 bit long for the positions within the target genome (long)
+- 1 64 bit long for the target sequence and count information (long)
+- X 64 bit long for the positions within the target genome (long)